yohanchatelain/intro2testing/README.md

 ## Material

-This tutorial is based on Greg Kiar's work [here](https://school.brainhackmtl.org/modules/testing/) BrainHack 2020 that François Paugam extended for BrainHack 2022
+This tutorial is based on Greg Kiar's work [here](https://school.brainhackmtl.org/modules/testing/) BrainHack 2020, which François Paugam extended for BrainHack 2022.

-This project extends the original tutorial with the use of `pytest` and GitHub action.
+This project extends the original tutorial with the use of `pytest` and GitHub Actions.
 The project structure has been reorganized to be used with `pytest`.
-The original scripts used by Greg in his video are located in `best_science_ever` if you want to reproduce the experiments Greg shows in his video.
+The original scripts used by Greg in his video are located in the `best_science_ever/` directory if you want to reproduce the experiments Greg shows in his video.

 Video content is available: